charlesreid1-toy-factory/clint-eastwood/Readme.md

 ## Full Help Reference

-Running with the `--help` flag will print help for all subcommands in one go:
+Running with the `--help` flag will print help for all subcommands at once:

 ```
 $ ./scripts/ops.py --help